makrai/notes/liu1908-summarization.md

 # Introduction

-* extractive summarization is often defined as a binary classification task with labels indicating whether a text span (typically a sentence) should be included in the summary
+* extractive summarization is often defined as a binary classification task with labels indicating whether a text span (typ sentence) should be included
 * Our
   * extractive model is built on top of this encoder by stacking several inter- sentence Transformer layers to capture document-level features